LeonChuu/pricing-component-with-toggle/README-template.md

 I also learned how to pick and use different font weights in a page, how to work with pseudo-classes such as :hover and :active, and use color gradients in a page.

-Using CSS variables for repeated elements like colors was a small, but very useful tool i picked up along the way.
+Using CSS variables for repeated elements like colors was a small, but very useful tool I picked up along the way.